 In a last desperate push for reforms, the Union Cabinet approved bills for foreign investment in insurance and pensions on October 4 as Prime Minister Manmohan Singh sought to restore confidence in the flagging economy.
-Cabinet also approved the Companies Bill 2011 as well as the Forward Contract Regulation Amendment Bill allowing options.
+The Cabinet also approved the Companies Bill 2011 as well as the Forward Contract Regulation Amendment Bill allowing options.

-As per former ally TMC's earlier request, the Haldia Petrochemical project was also scrapped by the government, a step unlikely to win much brownie point with the estranged ally..
+As per former ally TMC's earlier request, the Haldia Petrochemical project was also scrapped by the government, a step unlikely to win much brownie point with the estranged ally.

-Under the bills cleared by the Cabinet, the cap on foreign money in insurance companies would rise to 49 per cent subject to Parliament approval.
-Addressing the media after the Cabinet meeting, Finance Minister P Chiadambaram said that the cap on FDI in pension will follow that of insurance and if 49 per cent FDI is allowed in insurance by Parliament, it will be the same in pension as well.
+Under the Bills cleared by the Cabinet, the cap on foreign money in insurance companies would rise to 49 per cent subject to Parliament approval.
+Addressing the media after the Cabinet meeting, Finance Minister P Chidambaram said that the cap on FDI in pension will follow that of insurance and if 49 per cent FDI is allowed in insurance by Parliament, it will be the same in pension as well.

-The pension and insurance bills have been proposed for nearly a decade.
-Unlike last month's measures, they need to be approved by parliament, where the coalition government is in a minority after its largest partner pulled out in anger at last month's reforms.
+The pension and insurance Bills have been proposed for nearly a decade.
+Unlike last month's measures, they need to be approved by Parliament, where the coalition government is in a minority after its largest partner pulled out in anger at last month's reforms.

 The Cabinet also signed off on a shareholder-friendly bill to make corporate management more accountable, which would overturn a half-century old law.